 Known as a place where you can visit the shore without going to the coast, Southern Piscataquis County swims with the kind of year-round fishing action anglers dream about, and visitors with a sharp eye are likely to spot moose, deer, and smaller game.
 Gulf Hagas, also known as the Grand Canyon of Maine, is a spectacular narrow gorge filled with pools, waterfalls, cliffs and sheer rock faces that calls to eager hikers.

 The Maine Highlands wouldn't be complete without the Greater Bangor region, which encompasses 21 communities from Bradley in the east to Carmel in the west and Hudson in the north to Winterport in the south.
 Bangor, the third largest city in Maine, sits at the hub and serves as a great location to use as home base to all your excursions and day trips.
+Rich in history and art, Bangor is home to some great museums such as the Cole Land Transportation Museum and the UMaine Museum of Art.

 Refreshing sea breezes, magnificent views, flea markets, antique shops and galleries, boat shows and jazz festivals, succulent lobster and chilled wine will help welcome you to the amazing Mid-Maine coast.